Common ground dove

 The common ground dove (Columbina passerina) is a small bird that inhabits the southern United States, parts of Central America, the Caribbean and northern South America.
 It is considered to be the smallest dove that inhabits the United States.
-As its name suggests, the bird spends the majority of its time on the ground walking but still has the ability to fly.
+As its name suggests, the bird spends the majority of its time on the ground, but can still fly.

 Taxonomy

 The common ground dove was formally described by the Swedish naturalist Carl Linnaeus in 1758, in the tenth edition of his Systema Naturae.
 He placed it with all the other pigeons in the genus Columba and coined the binomial name Columba passerina.
 The specific name passerina is from the Latin passerinus meaning "sparrow-like".
 The species is now placed with other New World ground-doves in the genus Columbina that was introduced in 1825, by the German naturalist Johann Baptist von Spix.
 There are nine species in this genus including the Inca dove (Columbina inca) and the scaled dove (Columbina squammata).